|The sulphur bath|

 You sense that beneath the generosity and talent of every Georgian host, there is a tragic undertow of years of political abuse.
 It continues: the opposition leader of the rival ‘Georgian Dream party’ has been stripped of his Georgian citizenship so that he can’t stand in the election.
 Imagine if Cameron did that to Milliband!
 It’s a pity because the present incumbent, Saakashvili has done a good job modernising the country up till now.

-Khakha Berishvili, is a Georgian vegetarian, wears hippy clothing and is a big jazz fan.
-This inspires myself and wine blogger Donald Edwards to characterise the wines by ascribing them musician's personalities.
-"This one tastes like Iggy Pop, all sinews and wild eyed rocknroll", Donald gargled.
+In the morning sun, next to a babbling brook, a well, and stony houses, we taste some more wines.
+This guy, Khakha Berishvili, is a Georgian vegetarian, wears hippy clothing and is a big jazz fan.
+This inspires myself and wine blogger Donald Edwards to characterise the wines by ascribing them musician’s personalities.
+“This one tastes like Iggy Pop, all sinews and wild eyed rocknroll”, Donald gargled.

 “This one”, I’d retort, eyeing up a deep purple young red, so intense it stains the glass .“Reminds me of Diana Ross, just after she left The Supremes, wearing a slashed to the thigh, long inky sequin gown while singing ‘Aint no mountain high enough'”.